Biochemistry and Molecular Biology

 I received my Ph.D. from Baylor College of Medicine, Houston, TX in the Department of Cell Biology.
 After graduating from Baylor College of Medicine, I joined the laboratory of Dr. E.J.
 Benz, Jr., in the Division of Hematology, Department of Medicine at Johns Hopkins University, School of Medicine in 1998, to study protein 4.1R, a peripheral membrane protein that was originally discovered in red blood cells.
 In 2001, I moved to the laboratory of Dr. R.J.
 Bloch, in the Department of Physiology, at the University of Maryland School of Medicine, as an Academic Fellow, to study a small form of ankyrin 1 (small ankyrin 1) that localizes at the sarcoplasmic reticulum membranes, and its ligands in skeletal muscle.
 In 2002, I was promoted to Research Associate, and 2003 to Research Assistant Professor.

 In 2007, I joined the Department of Biochemistry and Molecular Biology at the University of Maryland School of Medicine as Assistant Professor in the tenure track.
-Using the muscle and epithelial cell as model systems, my laboratory has pioneered the molecular and functional characterization of major cytoskeletal and membrane-associated proteins as structural and signaling mediators in health and disease.
+Using the muscle and epithelial cells as model systems, my laboratory has pioneered the molecular and functional characterization of major cytoskeletal and membrane-associated proteins as structural and signaling mediators in health and disease.
 My research has been funded by grants from the Muscular Dystrophy Association (MDA), the American Heart Association (AHA) and the National Institutes of Health (NIH).

-As evidence of the recognition of my group for its studies on cytoskeletal regulators, I have been invited to submit a review article discussing the biology of giant cytoskeletal regulators in the journal Physiological Reviews (impact factor: 29.041), and to present our work in major national and international meetings, including the American Society for Cell Biology, San Francisco, CA (12/08), the FP7-funded network on Muscle Z-disk Protein Complexes (MUZIC): from Atomic Structure to Physiological Function, Stockholm, Sweden (06/10), The International Society for Heart Research, Baltimore, MD (05/09) and San Diego, CA (06/13), the Experimental Biology Society, San Diego, CA (04/12), the Biophysical Society, Philadelphia, PA (02/13), the Myofilament Meeting, Madison, WI (06/12 and 06/14), the 20th World Congress on Advances in Oncology and 18th International Symposium of Molecular Medicine, Athens, Greece (10/15), the International Cancer Study and Therapy Conference, Baltimore, MD (02/16 and 02/17) etc. In addition, I have been invited to organize and chair symposia in the Experimental Biology Meeting, San Diego, CA (04/12), a satellite workshop focusing on “Titin, Obscurin and Myosin Binding Protein-C”, Chicago, IL (06/16) and the World Cancer Congress, Barcelona, Spain (05/17), serve as Lead Guest Editor in a series of special issues for The Journal of Biotechnology and Biomedicine, covering current “Advances of Muscle Physiology and Pathophysiology” (2010-2012), and organize a “Research Topics” section for Frontiers in Physiology focusing on striated muscle structure and function (2013-2014).
-I have also served as reviewer for several journals and study section panels (e.g., National Institutes of Health, National Science Foundation, American Heart Association, Muscular Dystrophy Association, Cancer Research Foundation, UK, National Cancer Science Center, PL, etc.).
+My research focuses on the elucidation of the roles of cytoskeletal and membrane-associated proteins as structural and signaling mediators.
+Using the muscle and epithelial cell as model systems, my laboratory has pioneered the molecular and functional characterization of the obscurin subfamily and its binding partner Myosin Binding Protein-C slow in health and disease, ranging from skeletal and cardiac myopathies to breast cancer.
+As evidence of the recognition of my group for its studies on cytoskeletal regulators, I have been invited to present our work in major national and international meetings, including the American Society for Cell Biology, San Francisco, CA (12/08), the FP7-funded network on Muscle Z-disk Protein Complexes (MUZIC): from Atomic Structure to Physiological Function, Stockholm, Sweden (06/10), The International Society for Heart Research, Baltimore, MD (05/09) and San Diego, CA (06/13), the Experimental Biology Society, San Diego, CA (04/12), the Biophysical Society, Philadelphia, PA (02/13), the Myofilament Meeting, Madison, WI (06/12, 06/14, 05/18), the European Muscle Conference (09/18) etc. In addition, I was invited to organize and chair a symposium in the Experimental Biology Meeting focusing on “Cell Motility in Health and Disease”, San Diego, CA (04/12), and a satellite workshop focusing on “Titin, Obscurin and Myosin Binding Protein-C”, Chicago, IL (06/16).
+I have also served as Lead Guest Editor in a series of special issues for The Journal of Biotechnology and Biomedicine (2010-2012), Frontiers in Physiology (2013-2014), and The Journal of Muscle Research and Cell Motility (2019-2020) focusing on muscle physiology and pathophysiology.

 cytoskeleton, signaling, skeletal and cardiac muscle (patho)physiology, breast cancer

-- Hu, L.Y. and Kontrogianni-Konstantopoulos, A., “The kinase domains of obscurin interact with intercellular adhesion proteins” FASEB Journal, 27(5), 2001-2012, 2013.
+- Hu, LY and Kontrogianni-Konstantopoulos, A#., “The kinase domains of obscurin interact with intercellular adhesion proteins”, FASEB J., 27(5), 2001-2012, 2013.
+PMCID: PMC3633816.

-- Shriver, M., Stroka, K.M., Vitolo, M.I., Martin, S.S., Huso, D.L., Konstantopoulos, K., and Kontrogianni-Konstantopoulos A. “Loss of giant obscurins from breast epithelium promotes epithelial-to-mesenchymal transition, tumorigenicity and metastasis” Oncogene, 2014, doi: 10.1038/onc.2014.358.
+- Shriver, M., Stroka, K.M., Vitolo, M.I., Martin, S.S., Huso, D.L., Konstantopoulos, K., and Kontrogianni-Konstantopoulos A.# “Loss of giant obscurins from breast epithelium promotes epithelial-to-mesenchymal transition, tumorigenicity and metastasis” Oncogene, 2014, doi: 10.1038/onc.2014.358.

-1988-1990, Award for Excellence in Academic Performance, Institute of National Scholarships, Greece
+1988-1990 Award for Excellence in Academic Performance, Institute of National Scholarships, Greece

 1996 Scholarship Award in Recognition of Excellence in Academic Achievement, Hellenic Professional Society of Texas